Customers is the CX component that maintains Customer Interaction Profiles. Each Customer object is a complete interaction profile that:

 Links all omnichannel interaction history to one profile

-Acts as the integration interface to third‑party CRMs and ticketing systems
+Acts as a link to third‑party CRMs and ticketing systems

-This profile is used across CX‑Core components (Channel Manager, Conversation Manager, Routing, AgentDesk, etc.) so the same person is recognized and treated consistently across all channels, including customers who only interact via web or mobile apps.
+This profile is used across CX‑Core components (Channel Manager, Conversation Manager, Routing, AgentDesk, etc.) so the same person is recognized and treated consistently across all channels.

 What a Customer Interaction Profile Contains